valimised/ivxv/voting/README.rst

 - verifies eligibility of voters,
 - verifies signatures on submitted votes,
-- acquires time marks to prove that the voter's signature certificate was valid during submission,
 - generates vote identifiers,
+- qualifies votes as configured, which usually entails
+  - acquiring revocation information for signing certificates, and
-- registers the vote with a registration service,
+  - registering votes with a registration service,
-- stores the voter identity, certificate, vote, vote identifier, time mark, and registration confirmation in the `storage service`_, and
+- stores votes, identifiers, and qualifying properties in the `storage service`_, and
-- sends the voter the vote identifier and registration confirmation for verification.
+- sends voters the vote identifiers and qualifying properties for verification.

-The vote container and signature format, time mark, registration, and storage protocols are all abstracted and can be replaced with new implementations.
+The vote container and signature format, qualifying properties, and storage protocols are all abstracted and can be replaced with new implementations.

 .. _`storage service`: https://ivxv.ee/storage